 Ordering helps readers identify which functions they can call and to find the constructor and fallback definitions easier.
 Functions should be grouped according to their visibility and ordered:

 - constructor

-- receive function (if exists)

 - fallback function (if exists)

 - external

 - public

 - internal

 - private

 Within a grouping, place the view and pure functions last.